-We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use our applications and hosted services.
+We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Experience Cloud.

-To remove content you have shared on our websites and applications, please use the same website or application feature you used to share the content.
-If another user invites you to participate in shared viewing, editing, or commenting of content, you may be able to delete your contributions, but usually the user that invited you has full control.
+To remove content you have shared on our websites and apps, please use the same app or website feature you used to share the content.
+If another user invites you to participate in shared viewing, editing, or commenting of content, you may be able to delete your contributions, but usually the user who invited you has full control.
 If you have questions or concerns about this, please contact us.

 We understand that the security of your personal information is important.
 We provide reasonable administrative, technical, and physical security controls to protect your personal information.
 However, despite our efforts, no security controls are 100% effective and Adobe cannot ensure or warrant the security of your personal information.